 Dental sealants are often used as a way to protect teeth from elements that can contribute to tooth decay.
 In addition, dental sealants are especially useful for children when applied during their cavity-prone years of 6 to 14.
 At this age, the chewing surface of the tooth erupts.

 Baby teeth play an important role in holding the correct spacing for permanent teeth.
-When a child’s baby teeth has a deep depression and grooves, your dentist might recommend dental sealants to help protect the baby teeth from being lost too early.
+When a child’s baby teeth has deep depression and grooves, your dentist might recommend dental sealants to help protect the baby teeth from being lost too early.

 Sealants can also be used for older children and even adults if their teeth have grooves or show signs of imminent decay.